khoamdh/jabra-setup/README.md

 The Jabra Link 380 dongle is proprietary, so Linux cannot manage Bluetooth pairing with it.
 It works as a USB audio device only.

 PipeWire is required for this setup; the same commands work with PulseAudio compatibility layer.
+PipeWire is a low-level server and multimedia framework for handling audio and video streams on Linux.
+It was made the default audio server in Ubuntu beginning with version 22.10.

 ## 1. Plug in the Jabra Link 380 USB dongle